 The Industrial Internet of Things is famous for being tricky.
 Complex.
 Slow-to-market.
 Expensive.
 But it doesn’t have to be anymore.

+Out-of-the-box industrial IoT solutions are designed to address common challenges and use cases, such as predictive maintenance, asset tracking, remote monitoring, and quality control.
 Examples include cloud-based IoT application platforms, edge-to-cloud infrastructure solutions, and data management systems.
-Liferay’s Digital Experience Platform makes it easy to create user dashboards.
 Timbegrove’s Moonshot IoT makes asset management platform development so much faster.

-4 Reasons to work with ready-to-go Industrial IoT platforms
+4 Reasons to work with ready-to-use Industrial IoT platforms

-Besides the obvious "ready-to-go" part, why invest in these IoT solutions?
+Besides the obvious "ready-to-use" part, why invest in these kinds of IoT solutions?

 1. They let you focus on platform integration instead of custom development